TeaEngineering/aioartnet/README.md

         asyncio.get_event_loop().run_forever()
 ```

-4) Once the client is connected, you can add/configure further ports, read the universes of DMX data and change published values.
+4) Once the client is connected, you can add/configure further ports, read the universes of DMX data with `universe.get_dmx()` and for input ports, change the published values with `universe.set_dmx(bytes)`.

 5) The return value from `client.connect()` is an `ayncio.DatagramTransport`.
 If you call `close()` on this transport, the periodic task is also cancelled.